-In response to the many e-mails we receive asking how to become a vegetarian, or how to begin a vegetarian regimen, we've prepared some basics to get you started.
+In response to the many e-mails we receive asking how to become a vegan,we've prepared some basics to get you started.
 Far from complete, and not clinical in nature, this guide may help to answer the many questions that plague those new to the veggie world.

-If you choose not to read through the entire feature of Vegetarian Basics 101, simply click on the subjects that interest you.
+If you choose not to read through the entire feature of Vegan Basics 101, simply click on the subjects that interest you.

 WHERE DO YOU GET YOUR PROTEIN?